 All sessions are online-only.
-Summer courses have one live orientation meeting during the first week of class - check the syllabus for times.
 Students may earn 2-8 credits per semester.

 Application required by deadline to enroll and is subject to approval by the Externships Director.
-The deadline is posted on the externship web page found at law.ggu.edu/clinics-and-centers/externships.
+The deadline is posted on the externship web page found at http://law.ggu.edu/academics/clinics/externships/.
 This course counts toward completion of the Experiential Learning Requirement.
 This course is graded on a Credit/No Credit basis.